neil-empey/neil-empey/README.md

 **Currently work with these...**

 - Javascript
+- JQuery
 - Ruby on Rails
 - React/Redux
 - C++/Arduino
+- HTML/CSS
-- HTML
+- Python
-- CSS
+- Github Actions

 **Pursuing my interests in...**
+- Sustainable developement
 - IoT
 - Renewable Energy
 - Machine Learning(tensorflow)
-- Python

-#### Electric Vehicles, Renewable Energy, and IoT devices are a few things I tinker with,
+#### Wilderness & weather inspire me, I repair when I can, replace only as a last resort and tinker with IoT

   ### when not on a bike or mountaineering.